wilson0xb4/ajw-recipe-search/README.md

 So far, I've been duplicating features of other sites.
 This progress is nearing a "complete" status.
 Mostly because I won't be working on things much after this quarter.

 ## Description
+Using the Yummly API, search for recipes based on user settings (diets, allergies, dislikes, cuisine, etc).

 ## Installation
-This project has only been tested on a system using Apache (2.2.22) and a [MAMP](http://mamp.info/) setup (PHP 5.4.4 and MySQL 5.5.25).
+This project has only been tested on a systems running OS X (10.6 and 10.8) and a [MAMP](http://mamp.info/) setup (Apache 2.2.22, PHP 5.4.4, and MySQL 5.5.25).

 1. Copy /ajw into your web root directory.
 2. Import the most current SQL file (it will drop your CI database, if it exists).